pcdavies/DatabaseCloudServiceForDBAs/workshops/dbcs-dba/CloudWorkshop_DBCS_100.md

 This is the first of several labs that are part of the Oracle Public Cloud Database Cloud Service workshop.
 These labs will give you a basic understanding of the Oracle Database Cloud Service and many of the capabilities around administration and database development.

-This lab will walk you through setting up Transparent Data Encryption for your on-premise database and backing it up to the Oracle cloud.
+This lab will walk you through configuring RMAN to back up your on-premise database to the Oracle cloud.
 You will then create a new Database Cloud Service from the backup, and then connect into the Database image using the ssh private key and familiarize yourself with the image layout.
 Next you will learn how to create an ssh configuration file that can be used to tunnel simultaneously multiple ports to a remote OPC instance.
 Using the tunnels, you will learn how to access various Database consoles.
+Note that all Oracle Cloud Databases are configured by default with Transparent Data Encryption (TDE).
+To restore an on-premise database that was backed up to the cloud it must be configured with with archivelog turned on with TDE prior to backup.
+We have configured our on-premise (compute image) database with archivelog and TDE in advance to simplify the flow.
+The instructions to do this are in an appendix if you wish to try this on your own 12.2 database.
+Note that TDE has evolved between database versions, including between 12.1 and 12.2, and these instructions specifically relate to 12.2.

 This lab supports the following use cases:
 -	Migration of on-premise databases to a cloud based environment.